neondatabase/website/content/docs/guides/partner-billing.md

 These consumption metrics represent total cumulative usage across all branches and computes in a given project, accrued so far in a given monthly billing period.
 Metrics are refreshed on the first day of the following month, when the new billing period starts.

+There is an additional value you can set quota controls for: `logical_size`, which gives you the current size of a particular branch.

 Neon updates these metrics every 15 minutes but it could take up to 1 hour before they are reportable.

 To find the current usage level for any of these metrics, see [retrieving details about a project](#retrieving-details-about-a-project).
 You can read more about these metrics and how they impact billing [here](/docs/introduction/billing).